josh-collinsworth/joco-gridsome/src/posts/creating-custom-gutenberg-blocks-with-the-block-lab-plugin.md

 Personally, I have a few custom blocks.
 One I really like—that I'll use for this example—is my "side note" block.
 It renders content like this on the front end of the site:

+<SideNote>This is just an example of the Side Note block!
+Nifty, eh?</SideNote>

 I find that block handy for expressing tangential thoughts and info in the middle of some content; it helps tell the reader that they can skip that part if they're not interested in extra details, while also adding some visual interest.

+<Callout>If you’re familiar with WordPress shortcodes, think of custom blocks as the next evolution of that idea.
+Custom blocks are the same concept, but much easier to use (since the author just picks a block type, rather than typing a specific key combination).</Callout>

 It would certainly be possible to achieve this result without a custom block, but it would be tedious extra work.
 At minimum, you (or the author) would need to add a class to whatever block you were using each time you wanted to invoke the component.
 Or, you could use a shortcode, or even use the block editor's styling controls to change the block's appearance.